supremedao/Leverage-Simulation-PP/README.md

 ## Visualization

-The simulation framework provides various visualizations to understand the simulation outcomes using `matplotlib`.
-Here's a summary:
+The simulation framework provides various visualizations to understand the simulation outcomes using `matplotlib`:

 - **Health Factor Over Time**: Visualize the risk profile of a position.
 - **Rewards Over Time**: Insight into the earning potential of staking strategies.